Color therapy is the conscious use of color as a tool for improving mood and emotional well-being.

 Say bright colors for instance , like red, orange, and yellow can provide a little boost of alertness and inspire us to do something.

 For instance dressing in bright colors or having bright colors in our environment might prove to be a strategy to get energized when feeling somewhat depressed.

-Green and blue on the other hand are both relaxing colors, but green might be a good option to calm down.
+Green and blue on the other hand are both relaxing colors, but green might be a good option for calming.

 2. Color therapy for healing

-Blue light is a tool that can promote healing.
+Blue light is a tool that has been used to promote healing.

 It has been used to support healing for patients with injuries and has been linked to pain relief.

 Blue light appears to have some positive effects on injuries and burns and might promote a faster healing for the patient, as well as soothing pain.

 If you want to know what color is a healing color, blue seems to fit the bill the best.